BestTimesToVisit.com Logo

 These iconic three-wheeled vehicles are ubiquitous in Jaipur and perfect for short to medium distances within the city.
 They offer a quintessential Indian travel experience, weaving through traffic with surprising agility.

 Tip:Always agree on the fare *before* you get in.
-Many drivers will try to take you to specific shops or gem factories where they get commissions; politely but firmly refuse if you're not interested.
-Apps like Ola and Uber also offer auto-rickshaw bookings, which can provide fixed pricing and a more transparent experience.
+Don't be afraid to negotiate politely but firmly.
+Many drivers may quote higher prices to tourists; a good starting point is to offer about 60-70% of their initial quote.
+Apps like Ola and Uber also offer auto-rickshaw bookings, which can provide fixed prices and a more transparent experience, though availability might vary.

 Ride-sharing Apps (Ola/Uber)